whuwuteng/EuroSDR_UAV_Micmac/README.md

 ## Introduction

 This dataset is a public dataset from [ISPRS website](https://www2.isprs.org/commissions/comm1/icwg-1-2/benchmark_main/), there is a [conference paper](https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/II-3-W4/135/2015/isprsannals-II-3-W4-135-2015.pdf)introduce this dataset.
 All data and information can be found in the download [document](description_and_download_links_v3.pdf).
-Write this document is to indicate how to use [Micmac](https://github.com/micmacIGN/micmac) to process the  aerial dataset.
+Writing this document is to indicate how to use [Micmac](https://github.com/micmacIGN/micmac) to process the  aerial dataset.

 ## Micmac pipeline